cscwcu/monthlynewsletter/README.md

 # Math x CS Monthly Newsletter 💻

 Welcome to the **Math x CS Monthly Newsletter**!
 This newsletter is a monthly publication that aims to inform students about events and happenings in Western Carolina Unviersity's Math and Computer Science Department.
-This newsletter is written written and managed by the Computer Science Club at Western Carolina University and the Math Club.
+This newsletter is written and managed by the Computer Science Club at Western Carolina University and the Math Club.

 ## Current Issue 📅